xrcouture/interoperability/Metadrip.md

 ## Why Metadrip

-We wanted to start with a small collection to explore designs that are challenging and different in texture, material, shape and form.
-We wanted  to see how closely this type of a collection can be created for different platforms while maintaining the fidelity and feel of the original to whatever possible extent.
+We started with 12 wearables to explore challenging designs in texture, material, shape and form.
+We wanted to see how closely this type of a collection can be created for different platforms while maintaining the fidelity and feel of the original.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/122074866/235295855-596e84f8-033a-4a63-9fe6-6e9744bd918b.gif" width="auto" height="40%"/>